ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/1589180.jpg)](https://osu.ppy.sh/community/forums/topics/1725975)

-[bbno$ & Rich Brian - edamame](https://osu.ppy.sh/beatmapsets/1589180#osu) by ::Nijika Ijichi::{ user=10964252 }, [MoistSlurp](https://osu.ppy.sh/users/12785594) and ::wafer::{ user=9416836 }\
+[bbno$ & Rich Brian - edamame](https://osu.ppy.sh/beatmapsets/1589180#osu) by ::Nijika Ijichi::{ user=10964252 }, ::MoistSlurp::{ user=12785594 } and ::wafer::{ user=9416836 }\
 106 BPM, 2:11 | 2.14★, 5.68★, 6.93★, 7.07★\
 *description written by ::Wixonater::{ user=10083084 }*

-The first Wildcard for this month is a set involving ::PotatoDew::{ user=10964252 }, [wafer](https://osu.ppy.sh/users/9416836) and ::MoistSlurp::{ user=12785594 }, *bbno$ & Rich Brian - edamame*.
+The first Wildcard for this month is a set involving ::PotatoDew::{ user=10964252 }, ::wafer::{ user=9416836 } and ::MoistSlurp::{ user=12785594 }, *bbno$ & Rich Brian - edamame*.

 Generally a rare genre to find within osu!, this English hip hop set embodies the goofy nature of the song.
 The top difficulty accomplishes that especially, with fairly challenging awkward aim that's not afraid to fit the full playfield.
-If you wish to play something easier, the nerfed version — a collab between ::PotatoDew::{ user=10964252 } and [wafer](https://osu.ppy.sh/users/9416836) — as well as the  Easy diff by ::MoistSlurp::{ user=12785594 } are all great fun, with the collab specifically providing a unique experience, using many SV changes.
+If you wish to play something easier, the nerfed version — a collab between ::PotatoDew::{ user=10964252 } and ::wafer::{ user=9416836 } — as well as the  Easy diff by ::MoistSlurp::{ user=12785594 } are all great fun, with the collab specifically providing a unique experience, using many SV changes.
 The set is all great fun, so I hope you can find something to enjoy within!

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/577770.jpg)](https://osu.ppy.sh/community/forums/topics/1725974)